ChinessKavin/Marketing-Funnel-Diagnostics-AB-Testing-Campaign-Performance-Analysis/README.md

 4. Ran an independent samples **t-test** (`scipy.stats.ttest_ind`) to test statistical significance
 5. Built an `ab_segmentation()` function to re-run the lift/t-test analysis **within** subgroups (by language and by age group), to check whether the effect held consistently across segments — or was being driven by one group

-**Why this matters:** a positive average lift can mask the fact that the effect is concentrated in (or absent from) specific segments — segment-level testing avoids rolling out a change that helps some users and hurts others.
+**Why this matters:** a positive average lift can mask the fact that the effect is concentrated in (or absent from) specific segments, segment-level testing avoids rolling out a change that helps some users and hurts others.

 ---

 ## Tech Stack

-- **Python** — `pandas`, `numpy`
+- **Python** - `pandas`, `numpy`
-- **Visualization** — `matplotlib`
+- **Visualization** - `matplotlib`
-- **Statistics** — `scipy.stats` (independent t-test)
+- **Statistics** - `scipy.stats` (independent t-test)

 ---

 ## Key Takeaways

-- **Data quality issues can silently erode revenue** — a language-targeting bug went undetected until a structured, channel-by-channel investigation surfaced it.
+- **Data quality issues can silently erode revenue** - a language-targeting bug went undetected until a structured, channel-by-channel investigation surfaced it.
 - **Reusable functions** (`conversion_rate`, `plotting_conv`, `lift`, `ab_segmentation`) turned a one-off analysis into a repeatable diagnostic toolkit.
-- **Segment-level A/B testing** is essential — an overall "winning" variant can still underperform for specific audiences.
+- **Segment-level A/B testing** is essential - an overall "winning" variant can still underperform for specific audiences.

 ---